-This section will describe trends in commercial participation, landings, revenues, and prices for the Hawaii troll fishery.
-Figure 154 presents the pounds sold and revenue (adjusted to 2021 dollars) for the MHI troll fishery, 2003-2022.
+This section describes trends in commercial participation, landings, revenues, and prices for the Hawaii troll fishery.
+Figure 154 presents the pounds sold and revenue (adjusted to 2022 dollars) for the MHI troll fishery from 2003-2022.
 Supporting data of Figure 154 are presented in Table A-130 and Table A-131.
 Among the non-longline gears, the Hawaii troll fishery landed the largest amount of pelagic fish.
-The commercial revenue from Hawaii troll fishery peaked in 2012 with over \$10 million revenue (adjusted to 2022 dollars) from 2.6 million pounds sold, while commercial landings (pounds sold) from trolling fishery peaked in 2014 in terms of landings.
-Since then, both commercial landings and revenue were in a declining trend in general.
-Total commercial landings and revenue from troll fishery of 2020 was only 61% and 59%, respectively, of 2019, probably due to impact of the pandemic.
-They went up in 2021 and stayed at similar level in 2022, but were still much lower than the 2019 level.
+The commercial revenue from Hawaii troll fishery peaked in 2012 with revenue of over \$10 million (adjusted to 2022 dollars) from 2.6 million pounds sold, while commercial landings peaked in 2014.
+Since then, both commercial landings and revenue have experienced a declining trend.
+Total commercial landings and revenue from the troll fishery in 2020 was only 61% and 59%, respectively, of 2019 values, likely due to impact of the pandemic.
+Landings and revenue increased in 2021 and stayed at similar level in 2022, but these values were still much lower than the 2019 level.
 Price information is available in Figure 152.